dealingwith/values/values.md

 In general, I would like to live in a way more intentionally aligned with my personal beliefs and aesthetic.
 For me that means treating myself, others and my environment (collectively what might be considered the Other) with respect and gratitude.
 Respect primarily for shared resources like time and energy, those being large umbrellas covering everything from email length to fossil fuel consumption.
 (Perhaps I will attempt a list someday.)
 It also includes respecting intent (believing the best about the other), emotion (understanding we all occupy a shared emotional space) and space (an appreciation of the physicality of our existence).

-There are currently many compromises I have made in regard to these goals, most of which have been justified in the name of providing for my family.
-(Some are simply the result of the collected decisions of my years, most of which appear individually amoral with the forgiveness of time.)
-For example: as part of my occupation, I current work on developing a product that, like most marketing products, shows little respect for others' time and attention.

-Another compromise I currently make is a general disregard for my environment's resources.
-I drive when not necessary, I waste when it is expedient to do so.
-I am frivolous with my monetary resources in the name of saving time resources.
-I am short-sighted in my planning and contemplation in the name of shoring up short-term emotional reserves.

 # A Plan

 > Control of consciousness determines the quality of life.